gimbo/docidx.hs/README.md

 ## Configuration

-`docidx` will look for the file `config` in the application's as reported by `System.Directory.getAppUserDataDirectory` (so in Unixy systems that's `~/.docidx/config`, and in Windows it's probably `C:/Documents And Settings/user/Application Data/docidx/config`).
+`docidx` will look for the file `config` in the application's user data directory as reported by `System.Directory.getAppUserDataDirectory` (so in Unixy systems that's `~/.docidx/config`, and in Windows it's probably `C:/Documents And Settings/user/Application Data/docidx/config`).  `docidx` runs perfectly well if that file is absent; it doesn't ever write to it.

 An
 [example config file](http://github.com/gimbo/docidx.hs/blob/master/examples/config)